ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

     * after_standardInit() function must be implemented in a custom.js file */
     function after_standardInit() {
-        /* Remove macro buttons from the toolbar */ removetoolbarbutton("startrecording");
+        /* Remove macro buttons from the Tool Bar */ removetoolbarbutton("startrecording");
         removetoolbarbutton("playback");
     }

-*Example custom.js to remove selected toolbar icons*
+*Example custom.js to remove selected Tool Bar icons*

-The names of the other toolbar icons which can be removed in this way are:
+The names of the other Tool Bar icons which can be removed in this way are:

 *   capture,
 *   disconnect,